JoshBroomberg/easy-jupyter/README.md

 ## 3. Customizing Jupyter

 A copy of the standard Jupyter Config is provided (with some tweaks) as part of this repo in the `jupyter_config` folder.
-This folder is mounted onto the jupyter container at run time such that changes made in the Jupyter settings (like activating extensions) are persisted beyond the container life-cycle.
-You can also manually change the settings here - for example adding a new nbconvert template - and then restart the container to have those changes loaded into Jupyter.
+This folder is mounted onto the jupyter container at run time.
+This allows for two kinds of customization.

+ 1. Changes made from the Jupyter server settings - like activating extensions - are persisted beyond the container life-cycle and will be used on the next run.

+ 2. You can also change the settings in the local files in this repository by hand and have them used by Jupyter at run time.
+For example adding a new nbconvert template.
+You must restart the server for these changes to take effect.

 ## 4. Customizing the Docker Image